Design Philosophy

 History (SQLite)

 Browse and export past sessions and task results.
 Persists across server restarts.
-Available as both a CLI and TUI interface.
+Available as both CLI and TUI interface.

 • Session browsing with filters